franco-guerrisi/Portfolio-Projects/README.md

 1. Marketing campaigns might be conducted in spring and summer at tourist/recreational locations popular among casual riders.
 2. Casual riders are most active on weekends and during the summer and spring, thus they may be offered seasonal or weekend-only memberships.
 3. Casual riders use their bikes for longer durations than members.
 Offering discounts for longer rides may incentivize casual riders and entice members to ride for longer periods of time.
+4.
+To convert casual riders into members, Cyclistic could offer targeted incentives such as discounted first-month memberships, loyalty rewards, or flexible pricing plans.
+Highlighting the cost savings of membership for frequent riders, improving convenience with station expansions, and offering perks like priority access or referral bonuses could also increase conversions.
+Additionally, promoting the benefits of membership through personalized marketing and in-app notifications at the end of casual trips may encourage sign-ups.